rackerlabs/rackspace-how-to/content/cloud-backup-troubleshooting-on-windows-2012-servers.md

    The backup status is **connected** or **disconnected**.
 4. Wait ten seconds to ensure that the status is accurate because it can change after a few seconds.
 5. After 10 seconds, perform one of the following actions:
- - If the status is **connected**, complete the troubleshooting steps outlined in [Download Backup Log From Control Panel](https://support.rackspace.com/how-to/cloud-files-upload-download-issues-troubleshooting/).
+ - If the status is **connected**, contact Rackspace Technical Support.
  - If the status is **disconnected**, in the next section, restart the DriveClient service.

 ## Restart the DriveClient service